AccessibilityLab/SoundModVR/README.md

 ### 5) Speech Speed Adjustment
 *(* :thumbsup: *Recommended to use for character/system speech that contains important information.)* <br />
+ :eyes:  :eyes:  :eyes: See **SpeechSpeedAdjustmentExampleScene** for example.<br/><br/>
-The **SpeechSpeedManager** is used to control this feature.
-It requires you to assign an **AudioSource** to the script in the `Audio Source` field, otherwise, it will assume it is attached to a game object with an **AudioSource**.
-You also need to set the audio mixer to be used in the Master Mixer field.
-You then need to expose the Pitch element in the AudioMixer and add the parameter name of the pitch parameter to the `audioMixerPitchLabel` field.
+The **SpeechSpeedManager** is used to control this feature.<br/>
+- It requires you to assign an **AudioSource** to the script in the `Audio Source` field, otherwise, it will assume it is attached to a game object with an **AudioSource**.<br/>
+- You also need to set the audio mixer to be used in the Master Mixer field.
+You then need to expose the Pitch element.
+To do so, right-click on the pitch in the audio mixer group controller and select “Expose “” to script”.
+These will then be accessible in exposed parameters.
+Then, add the parameter name of the pitch parameter to the `Audio Mixer Pitch Label` field.<br/>

 **Public Functions**